 How to Plan A Bachelorette Party: The Ultimate Step-by-Step Guide to Planning The Best Bachelorette Party Girls Weekend

-Whether you’re a bride-to-be or a maid of honor, planning your bachelorette party (or your best friend’s) is one of the most exciting and fun parts of the wedding planning process.
+Whether you’re a bride-to-be or a maid of honor, planning your bachelorette party (or your best friend’s) and coming up with fun bachelorette party ideas is one of the most exciting and fun parts of the wedding planning process.
 It’s important to remember that not every bride’s ideal bachelorette party involves penis straws, strippers, shot glass necklaces, and rhinestoned tees emblazoned with #BRIDESQUAD.
 But, not every bride’s dream bach is a lame night at the movies either.
 The best bachelorette party weekends fall somewhere in between— a little debauchery, a lot of quality girl-time — here’s how to get that beautiful balancing act just right and plan the perfect bachelorette party weekend.

 From how to plan a bachelorette party, to who pays for what at a bachelorette party, to what you should get the girls for bachelorette party favors, to how far in advance you should plan the party (and invite everyone), I’ve got you covered.
 Here are all the steps to take to plan the perfect bachelorette party, and all of your bachelorette party planning questions answered.